MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 Each Fabric trial includes one [F64 trial capacity](../enterprise/licenses.md#microsoft-fabric-license-types).
 The person who starts the trial becomes the Capacity administrator for only that trial capacity.
 And that Capacity administrator can share the trial by assigning workspaces to that specific trial capacity.

 Other users on the same tenant can also start a Fabric trial and become the Capacity administrator for their trial capacity.
 Microsoft sets a limit on the number of trial capacities that can be created on a single tenant. ​So sharing workspaces in trial capacities is essential to allow your colleagues to participate in the Fabric trial.
+Each Fabric trial capacity can be used by hundreds of users.

 The Capacity administrator can assign the trial capacity to multiple workspaces.
-Anyone with permissions for one of those workspaces now has permissions for the Fabric trial.
+Anyone with access to one of those workspaces now has permissions to start a Fabric trial.

 If you're the Capacity administrator, you can assign workspaces to the trial capacity two different ways.